henben/airlock/README.md

 ## TODO

-- [ x ] Stop moving sideways at an edge
+- [x] Stop moving sideways at an edge
 - [ ] Jumping with aim
 - [ ] Jumping with adjustable force
 - [ ] Weak 'swimming'